thierrymarianne/contrib-tw-header-bot/README.md

-# 🤖 Twitter Bot Header
+# Twitter Header Bot

 ![banner](images/banner.png)

-## How to setup for your Twitter
+## How to set up for your Twitter

 Add a '.env' file and insert these lines